 Clay Loam site frequently occurs immediately adjacent to Redland site.
 Redland sites are typically lower in carbonates.

 Clayey Upland 26-33" PZ

-Similar species and production.
 Similar position on the landscape.
+Higher clay content.

 Table 1.
 Dominant plant species